elhuhdron/emdrp/README.md

 ## Tutorial / Example Workflow

 Reset the repository to the [commit]() that works with the example.
+TODO: add commit or release after tutorial completed, for now reset to HEAD

 Download [datasets](https://elifesciences.org/articles/08206/figures#data-sets) and training and testing data (Figure 3—source data 1 to 4) generated for the [ECS preservation paper](https://elifesciences.org/articles/08206).

 Raw data for these test cases is two volumes of size 1024x1024x512 voxels with voxel resolution of 9.8x9.8x25 nm.
 The data are used for the 3D section of the ECS preservation paper; `M0027_11` is prepared using standard tissue preparation techniques for EM, while `M0007_33` preserves a large percentage of extracellular space.

 All scripts for running through this tutorial are located at `pipeline/ECS_tutorial`.
-Many scripts will require changing paths to the location data files were downloaded to.
+Many scripts will require changing paths depending on the location that data files were downloaded to or written to at each pipeline step.

 ### Create data containers